Operation Hernia Trustees

 Chris Oppong FRCS (Eng), FRCS (Gen Surg)

-Chris is currently a Consultant Colorectal Surgeon at Derriford Hospital, Plymouth, UK and also an Examiner for the Royal College of Surgeons of Edinburgh.
+Chris is a retired Consultant Colorectal Surgeon at Derriford Hospital, Plymouth, UK.
+He is a current an Examiner for the Royal College of Surgeons of Edinburgh.
 He is a former Director of Cancer Services for Plymouth Hospitals NHS Trust.
 Chris is originally from Ghana, is married with three adult children and is an elder at Mutley Baptist Church in Plymouth.

 Della Ball